 “Renee, we have a lot of student loan debt, blah blah blah.”

 I knew he was right even though I didn’t want him to be.
 But we agreed.
-We’d rent until we paid off our loans.
+We would rent a little house until we paid off our loans.

 That was one year ago.
 Over the past year in our rental, the Lord has completely changed my heart.
 I used to want a different house – something bigger or better, fancier, and with more rooms.
 A place I could paint.
 And some money to buy the paint.
 Instead of those things, God has given me grace and contentment right where we are.